 \subsection{Theoretical Constraints}

-As noted previously, the input parameters of GM model should not only be compatible with present experimental results, but also should fulfill those theoretical constraints, such as the bounds of perturbative unitarity and the vacuum stability (including the bounded-from-below constraints and the conditions to avoid alternative minima) so as that the desired electroweak-breaking and custodial SU(2)-preserving minimum is the true global minimum.
+The parameters of the GM model must satisfy both experimental bounds and theoretical constraints, including perturbative unitarity bounds and vacuum stability constraints.
+The latter encompasses BFB constraints and requirements to avoid alternative minima, ensuring the electroweak-breaking custodial-preserving vacuum is the true global minimum.